• busk •

 In Play: We are all drawn by the romance and freedom associated with these (usually) poor but footloose artists: "Toots Pfeiffer and his flute busked their way through Europe before Toots took on a permanent position with the Philadelphia Symphony."
-Of course freedom carries with it certain risks: "Amanda Lynn was arrested in Europe for busking by the Conservatoire de Musique in Paris out of key."
+Of course freedom carries with it certain risks: "Amanda Lynn was arrested in Europe for busking out of key outside the Conservatoire de Musique in Paris."

 Word History: Today's Good Word originally was a verb meaning "to go about seeking, cruise piratically", from an obsolete French verb busquer "to prowl" from Italian buscare, both related to Spanish buscar "to seek, look up".
 Buskers do tend to be seekers in some sense of the word.
 We can only guess at its origin: it probably originated as a verb meaning "to hunt", derived from the same root in Italian bosco, Portuguese bosque or French bosquet "woods, forest, grove", but we have no written evidence of such a verb.
 These words come from Late Latin boscus "woods", which probably comes from the same source as English bush.
-(The suggestion of today's word also comes from a mysterious source, Kathleen of Norway, always the seeker of fascinating words.)
+Today boscus in French is bois "woods, forest".
+(The suggestion of today's word also comes from a mysterious source, Kathleen McCune of Norway, now living in Sweden, always the seeker of fascinating words.)